enriquepablo/nlproject/docs/bnf.rst

     object : TERM
            | predicate

+    LABEL : <any sequence of lower case letters>

 A modifier is composed of a label and an object, that can be any kind of (atomic or complex) term except a time: a noun, a verb, a name, a number, or a predicate.